towns-protocol/towns/clients/web/app/README.md

 - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)

-## Testing Push notifications locally on mobile devices
+## DEPRECATED Testing Push notifications locally on mobile devices

 1. Set up a [cloudflare tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/install-and-setup/tunnel-guide/remote/) using the cf dashboard.
 Once the tunnel is set up, you need to set up hostnames for 4 services.
 Each hostname's subdomain should be set with a common phrase of your choosing exactly as described below (I suggest your name).
 For this example, let's use `star`